guttih/Glosur/markDown.md

  \\ \` \* \_ \{ \} \[ \] \( \) \# \+ \- \. \!
 ```
 returns this \\ \` \* \_ \{ \} \[ \] \( \) \# \+ \- \. \!

+This rambling is made by @guttih and I am testing @ sign in middle of a sentince